 - About Us

-For the past 20 years, the Clinton County Community Foundation has participated in the Lilly Endowment Community Scholarship Program.
-With the 2018 awards, the total number of Lilly Endowment Community Scholarships awarded to Clinton County residents is 37 with an approximate value of $2.7 million.
+Since 1998, the Clinton County Community Foundation has participated in the Lilly Endowment Community Scholarship Program.
+With the 2022 awards, the total number of Lilly Endowment Community Scholarships awarded to Clinton County residents is 41 with an approximate value of $3 million.
 View our past recipients

 Are you curious about how funding sources are applied towards college costs?
 This guide shows a breakdown of general college funding sources and how they can help you afford a degree: College Funding Guide